Black cats have a reputation for being unlucky. National Black Cat Day helps remind us how special and deserving of adoption these cats are!

 - Ancient Egyptians worshipped the goddess Bastet (also known as Bast) who was represented as a woman with a cat’s head.

-How to Celebrate National Black Cat Day
+How to celebrate National Black Cat Day

 There are lots of obvious ways to observe National Black Cat Day.
 Here are a few other creative ideas to help honor this day.